SpartnerNL/laravel-excel-docs/3.1/imports/basics.md

 ## Importing from default disk

-Passing the UsersImport object to the `Excel::import()` method, will tell the package how to import the file that is passed as second parameter.
+Passing the UsersImport object to the `Excel::import()` method will tell the package how to import the file that is passed as second parameter.
 The file is expected to be located in your default filesystem disk (see `config/filesystems.php`).

 ```php